sveltejs/svelte/.changeset/tangy-tips-exist.md

 'svelte': patch
 ---

-fix too complex type error when using union props type by
+fix: avoid "type instantiation is excessively deep" error when using union types for component props